30 fishmongers, assistants tested positive for Covid-19: Ong Ye Kung

 SINGAPORE - Out of 1,120 fishmongers and assistants who were tested over the weekend, 30 were found to be Covid-19 positive, said Health Minister Ong Ye Kung on Tuesday (July 20).

-Speaking during a virtual press conference by the multi-ministry task force on Covid-19, Mr Ong shared that 28 markets and food centres have been linked to the Jurong Fishery Port cluster so far, with a preliminary 184 new community Covid-19 cases expected to be announced today.
+Speaking during a virtual press conference by the multi-ministry task force on Covid-19, Mr Ong shared that 28 markets and food centres have been linked to the Jurong Fishery Port cluster so far.
+The Ministry of Health preliminarily reported 182 new locally transmitted Covid-19 infections on Tuesday.

-The task force announced that Singapore would revert to phase 2 restrictions from July 22 to Aug 18, with tightened measures such as no dining in.
+The task force announced that Singapore would revert to phase two (heightened alert) restrictions from July 22 to Aug 18, with tightened measures such as no dining in allowed.
 Social gatherings will be limited to two people as well.

 The measures are to stem the recent spike in community cases.

-"It was a nervous weekend, because we knew that hundreds and thousands of fishmongers and their assistants who visited the Jurong Fishery Port may be infected, and then went on the community to sell their fish... and because fish is in short supply, many shoppers, patrons and residents actually went to queued up for fish," noted Mr Ong.
+Said Mr Ong: "It was a nervous weekend, because we knew that hundreds and thousands of fishmongers and their assistants who visited the Jurong Fishery Port may be infected, and then went on the community to sell their fish... and because fish is in short supply, many shoppers, patrons and residents actually went to queued up for fish."

-He also shared that the National Environment Agency was mobilised on Sunday to tell fishmongers to cease selling fish, and issue health risk warnings to get tested and isolate themselves.
+He also shared that the National Environment Agency was mobilised on Sunday to tell fishmongers to cease selling fish, as well as issue health risk warnings to get tested and isolate themselves.

 They have been advised to minimise social interaction and stay home, especially if they have unvaccinated seniors at home.
 This is to prevent spillover to the larger community.